 The 50 Percent Reduced Density Alternative considers development of the entire 0.72-acre site with a reduced residential density.
-This alternative would include the development of 35 multifamily residential units in a 3-story building.
-This alternative would allow for the building to be three levels, approximately 44 feet above grade with one level of subterranean consisting of 79 parking spaces.
-The layout of the land uses under this alternative would not change.
+This alternative would include the development of 35 multifamily residential units.
+This alternative would allow for the building to be 3 stories, approximately 44 feet above grade with a single level subterranean parking structure consisting of 79 parking spaces.2 The layout of the land uses under this alternative would not change.
 Similar to the Project, the first floor would include the recreation room and the second floor would include the landscaped sundeck.

 By reducing the amount of development, the construction duration of this alternative would also be reduced.
-In addition, a reduction in the number of residential dwelling units would reduce the amount of direct population generated under this alternative, leading to a reduction in demand for public services, recreation, and utilities.
+In addition, a reduction in the amount of residential dwelling units would reduce the amount of direct population generated under this alternative, leading to a reduction in demand for public services, recreation, and utilities.